 Tourist Attraction Availability

-Though winter can be a little cheaper and summer can be slightly more expensive, prices in Busan remain steady during most of the year with the exception of two main spikes—the national holidays, Seoullal and Chuseok (the dates of which fluctuate annually but generally occur during February and September).
+Though winter can be a little cheaper and summer can be slightly more expensive, prices in Busan remain steady during most of the year with the exception of two main spikes—the national holidays, Seollal (Korean New Year) and Chuseok (Harvest Festival) the dates of which fluctuate annually but generally occur during February and September).
 During these times, the entire country mobilizes, making train tickets, flights, and hotels more expensive.

 With the average temperature hovering around 38 degrees F, you’d think the crowds would be minimal in January in a town that’s mainly known for beaches.
 But this month marks the winter school holidays in South Korea, which adds a handful of domestic tourists to the city’s already buzzing population.
 Busan can get crowded and expensive when Seollal falls at the end of January, which it does every few years.